 However, keep in mind that the amount of inventory you have on hand at a given time can fluctuate considerably.

 For example, right before or after you receive a big shipment of new inventory, the total value of your inventory on hand will change a lot.
-That’s why accountants calculate the average inventory—to get a better idea of the median amount of inventory held by your business at a given time.
+That’s why accountants calculate the average inventory—to get a better idea of your consistent inventory.

 Use this formula to calculate your average inventory for a given time period:

 Depending on why you’re calculating your inventory turnover, you can apply your inventory measurement to a few different spans of time.
 A year is standard, but in some cases you might want to calculate your inventory turnover for a given month—or even a particular week.

 Regardless of what time period you’re using, what’s most important is that you’re applying the same dates to your cost of goods sold as you do for your average inventory.
 Otherwise, you won’t be comparing apples to apples, and your inventory turnover ratio won’t accurately reflect what’s happening with your business.

 Identify the time period you want to use, then calculate your cost of goods sold and your average inventory, using the same start and end dates for each time period.

 In the broadest terms, accountants’ general rule of thumb for your inventory turnover ratio is the higher the better—within reason.

 If your inventory turnover is very low, that means your inventory spends a lot of time sitting on your shelves, not being sold.
 That translates into a lot of money on space for that inventory to just sit around, plus a high risk that the inventory will become damaged or that its value will depreciate during this time.